 The film will see Natalie Portman’s Jane Foster take on the role of Lady Thor.
 It’s fair to say that this particular Marvel sequel won’t be one to miss.

 Check out everything we know about Thor 4 below.

 When is Thor: Love and Thunder released in cinemas?

 Thor 4 will be released on 5th November 2021.

-The film is is still in the very early planning stages, with Waititi recently debunking rumours that he’d finished (or even started) writing the script.
+The film is is still in the planning stages, but Waititi recently confirming that he was set to start shooting the film in August.